defalt18/woc3.0-eventmanager-kushagrapathak/README.md

 A virtual enviornment by the name of "eventman" exists so keep in mind while satisfying the other requirements

-Install twilio api and django api
+Install twilio api and django

 ## Features